 The Difference Between Class III & Class IV Laser Therapy Systems

-One of the major differences between laser therapy systems is whether they are a class III (3) or class IV (4) laser device.
-Knowing the difference and how each will affect the type of treatment you can provide is important when deciding on a laser therapy system.
+One of the significant differences between laser therapy systems is whether they are class III (3) or class IV (4) laser devices.
+Knowing the difference and how each will affect the type of treatment you can provide is essential when deciding on a laser therapy system.

 Basics of Laser Classification

-The FDA classifies lasers based on their potential to cause harm if used improperly, particularly to the skin and eyes.
-Class IIIb and class IV laser devices have the highest potential for injury if misused, but even lower classes, such as a class IIIa laser pointer or class II barcode scanner, can cause injury if viewed directly with magnifying optical aids or the naked eye is exposed directly for a longer period of time.
+The FDA classifies lasers based on their potential to cause harm if misused, particularly to the skin and eyes.
+Class IIIb and class IV laser devices have the highest potential for injury if misused.
+Still, even lower classes, such as a class IIIa laser pointer or class II barcode scanner, can cause harm if viewed directly with magnifying optical aids or if the naked eye is exposed for a longer period.

 By FDA regulations, any laser device class II or above must be labeled with a warning that includes the device’s class and power output.
-This means that a laser pointer toy for cats and a surgical laser for skin ablation have the same labeling policies.
+A laser pointer toy for cats and a surgical laser for skin ablation have the same labeling policies.

-Specifically for classes IIIb and IV, laser devices pose a risk of injury if directly viewed for any period of time as well as a skin hazard.
-In addition, class IV lasers can also cause injury if viewed indirectly.
+Specifically for classes IIIb and IV, laser devices pose a risk of injury if directly viewed for any period of time and are a skin hazard.
+In addition, class IV lasers can also cause damage if viewed indirectly.

 As a healthcare provider, you don’t want to be hurting your patients, so the idea that a device can hurt them might be off-putting.
-But as with other powerful medical devices like X-ray, CT scans, and MRI, with the right precautions and training, the benefits greatly outweigh the risks.
-Any laser therapy device you add to your practice should come with comprehensive safety protocols and protective eyewear for both laser technicians and patients.
+But as with other powerful medical devices like X-rays, CT scans, and MRIs, the benefits greatly outweigh the risks with the proper precautions and training.
+Any laser therapy device you add to your practice should have comprehensive safety protocols and protective eyewear for both laser technicians and patients.

 Differences Between Class III & Class IV Lasers

 So what’s the difference between class III and class IV lasers?
-The biggest difference is their maximum power output.
-The FDA defines a class IIIb laser as a device with a power output between 5-500mW (0.005-0.5W), and a class IV laser as a device with a power output above 500mW (0.5W).
+The most significant difference is their maximum power output.
+The FDA defines a class IIIb laser as a device with a power output between 5-500mW (0.005-0.5W) and a class IV laser as a device with a power output above 500mW (0.5W).

 Maximum power output is separate from wavelength, so you might find class IIIb and class IV lasers with the same wavelength.
-Wavelength and power are both important, but when it comes to power, higher powers have a greater penetration depth.
-This means a higher power laser can effectively and safely reach further into the body, allowing a photochemical effect in areas such as muscle, bone, and even the brain.
+Wavelength and power are both critical, but higher powers have a greater penetration depth when it comes to power.
+A higher power laser can effectively and safely reach further into the body, allowing a photochemical effect on muscle, bone, and even the brain.
 Higher powers also reduce the need to press the laser therapy wand into the skin, reducing the risk of bruising.

-A less powerful laser can still be beneficial for areas directly beneath the skin and less dense areas of the body, like the hands and wrists.
+A less powerful laser can still benefit areas directly beneath the skin and less dense body regions, like the hands and wrists.
 But high power is necessary to get to and through thicker muscle and bone.

 The Complexity of Laser Therapy Dosage

-Since laser therapy is used to treat a wide variety of concerns all over the body, dosage is more complex.
-As we’ve already discussed, power has a big influence on the depth of penetration of the laser.
-Another big aspect of laser dosage is wavelength.
-Some common wavelengths in laser therapy are 635nm, 810nm, and 980nm.
+Since laser therapy is used to treat a wide variety of concerns all over the body, the dosage is more complex.
+As we’ve already discussed, power has a significant influence on the depth of penetration of the laser.
+Another aspect of laser dosage is wavelength.
+Some standard wavelengths in laser therapy are 635nm, 810nm, and 980nm.

 What Laser Therapy System Does My Practice Need?

-Unless you plan on only treating a limited number of conditions with laser therapy, a system that allows you to adjust the power output and switch between wavelengths is ideal to treat the widest variety of conditions and people.
+Unless you only treat a limited number of conditions with laser therapy, a system that allows you to adjust the power output and switch between wavelengths is ideal for treating the widest variety of conditions and people.

-If you’re highly specialized, such as a hand surgeon, you might not need a particularly versatile device as the majority of your patients will have similar concerns.
-But for a more generalized practitioner, like a chiropractor, veterinarian, or sports medicine specialist, who sees and treats a variety of people (or animals) and conditions, the more customizable your treatment protocols are will allow you to help more patients.
+If you’re highly specialized, such as a hand surgeon, you might not need a particularly versatile device as most of your patients will have similar concerns.
+But for a more generalized practitioner, like a chiropractor, veterinarian, or sports medicine specialist, who sees and treats various people (or animals) and conditions, the more customizable your treatment protocols will allow you to help more patients.

-The most important thing when purchasing a laser therapy device is to ensure the device is registered with the FDA.
-Devices that are not registered do not have protections in place is the machine were to malfunction or the device is improperly labeled, causing harm or failure to produce results.
+When purchasing a laser therapy device, the most important thing is to ensure the device is registered with the FDA.
+Devices that are not registered do not have protections in place if the machine were to malfunction or the device is improperly labeled, causing harm or failure to produce results.
 Always make medical device purchases from reputable companies for your safety and your patients’ safety.